 - From the EC2 instance type list, select the instance type for the proxy appliance.

-To upload one machine disk to AWS, the proxy appliance requires 1 GB RAM.
+To upload one machine disk to Amazon EC2, the proxy appliance requires 1 GB RAM.

-Make sure that the selected instance type offers enough memory resources to upload all machine disks.
+Make sure that the type of EC2 instance selected for the proxy appliance offers enough memory resources to upload all machine disks.
 Otherwise, the restore process may fail.

 - From the Subnet list, select the subnet for the proxy appliance.